avistein/0distraction/README.md

 ## Installing 0distraction

-Follow the [mdn webextension  github page](https://github.com/mdn/webextensions-examples#installing-an-example) to install 0distraction.
+Clone or download the repo and follow the [mdn webextension  github page](https://github.com/mdn/webextensions-examples#installing-an-example) to install 0distraction.

 ## Using 0distraction